cschreger/Tandem-Challenge/trivia-tandem/README.md

 - Questions should not repeat in a round.
 - A user can select only 1 answer out of the 4 possible answers.
 - The correct answer must be revealed after a user has submitted their answer.
-- A user can see the score they received at the end of the round
+- A user can see the score they received at the end of the round.

 # Instructions